roylanceMichael/yaorm/readme.md

 ***

+### What are the different projects?
+Which should I use?

+I also developed another framework called yaclib (yet another cross language interface builder) that I use in yaorm as well.
+It contains all the protobuf models in the api project (as well as any logic needed).
+It will then programmatically build out an n-tier solution based on the model and controller definitions.
+This will build Java, CSharp, Python, and TypScript models and communication implementations with the rest endpoint (currently all it does is report meta information about the service).
+Here is a description of the projections:

+api - the core model definition and service implementation of yaorm.
+For most projects, this is all you need.

+csv - a way to convert Records into a CSV file (and back again).

+android - android library for instantiating the yaorm proto context.

+plugin - a way to automatically generate the IProtoGeneratedMessageBuilder based on current model project.
+Instantiating protobuf messages in Java through reflection alone does not work, so this type of builder is needed.

+sapi - server api, this is the sample rest endpoint project created.

+***

 ### Anything else you can tell me?

 This is still in development, although I have used this in many projects (many of which are in production for paying customers)!
 I'm adding features and functionality (that I need/want) constantly to new versions.